kemicofa/vast-library/README.md

 VastElement.attachValidTag(attributes);
 VastElement.attachValidTag(content, attributes);

-// dangerouslyAttachCustomTag
+// attachCustomTag
-// dangerouslyAddCustomTag
+// addCustomTag
 // attach or add wathever Tag you need, usefull for <Extensions> childs
-// name is the <Tag> you want, cannot be validated const child = VastElement.dangerouslyAttachCustomTag( tagName, content, attributes
+// name is the <Tag> you want, cannot be validated const child = VastElement.attachCustomTag(tagName, content, attributes);
-);
-const self = VastElement.dangerouslyAddCustomTag(tagName, content, attributes);
+const self = VastElement.addCustomTag(tagName, content, attributes);

 // and: can be called on every object to return the parent tag const father = VastElement.and();